levibostian/iOSBlanky/README.md

 Configure:
 * Create a new Firebase project for this app.
 * Create 3 separate iOS apps inside of this 1 new Firebase project.
 Create 1 app for the development version of the app, 1 for beta, and 1 for production.
 * You will now have 3 separate `GoogleService-Info.plist` files you can download from the Firebase website.
-Download the files and replace the one inside of `SourceDirectory/Assets/Google Service/`.
+Download the files into `<SourceDirectory>/Assets/Google Service/`.
+Name them (1) `GoogleService-dev.plist` for the development version, (2) `GoogleService-beta.plist` for the beta version, (3) `GoogleService-prod.plist` for the prod version.
+* Optionally: Delete the entry in the `.gitignore` file to ignore the Google Services files.

 Now, here are some configuration instructions for how to get up and running fast with each of the added Firebase services. *Note: If a Firebase service is not listed below, it's already configured for you!*